 At the office of Bahri Dental Group, we provide integrated orthodontic care to help children and adults enjoy the benefits a well-aligned, beautiful, and healthy smiles.
 Whether your visit to our practice is for an orthodontic or dental checkup or consultation visit, we'll assess the look, health, and function of your smile and advise you if orthodontic treatment is right for your smile.

 We also keep a very close watch on your child's developing smile and will let you know the best time for an orthodontic consultation and care.
 From checking the emergence of the baby teeth, jaw development, and oral habits to the premature loss of a baby tooth and the eruption and alignment of the permanent teeth, we carefully monitor your child's smile as they grow.

-Even though the best time to begin care is as a growing child, the truth is that one is never too old for orthodontic treatment.
+Even though the best time to begin orthodontic care is as a growing child, the truth is that one is never too old for orthodontic treatment.
 Today more and more adults choose orthodontic care with successful, healthy, and satisfying treatment outcomes.

 However, with all the choices in types of braces and systems of care marketed today, it can often feel confusing which approach is best.
-Whether or not fixed, conventional braces, aligners, removable appliances, or other care offer the best way to achieve optimal and timely results depends on several factors.
+Whether or not fixed, conventional braces, aligners, removable appliances, or other orthodontic care offer the best way to achieve optimal and timely results depends on several factors.

 The severity of the malocclusion or bite problem